 **Significant at 0.01 level

-The analysis of the Tables-5, 6 and 7 presented above reveals that study habits, school environment and intelligence are found to be significant predictors of academic anxiety for total male senior secondary students selected as sample of the study.
-This contribution is (55%) as can be explained based on value of R2 change=0.55 being significant at 0.01 of confidence (F=440.26).
-The other two variables i.e. school environment and intelligence each shared (01%) variance in predicting academic anxiety among total male sample.
-The contribution of these two variables although very low as compared to study habits but is statistically significant.
-Socio-economic status was excluded from the model of prediction in predicting academic anxiety, showing that it did not contribute significantly in predicting academic anxiety of total male students‟ sample.
-Present results are in consonance with the findings reported by Barinder (1985b) that socioeconomic status did not play any role in case of boys neither on their general anxiety nor on their test anxiety but there was a significant difference on general anxiety and test anxiety of very high socio economic status girls and average socioeconomic status girls.
-The lower socioeconomic status score of girls the higher was their test anxiety.
+The analysis of Tables 5, 6, and 7 presented above reveals that study habits, school environment, and intelligence are found to be significant predictors of academic anxiety for total male senior secondary students selected as a sample of the study.
+This contribution is (55%) as can be explained based on the value of R2 change=0.55 being significant at 0.01 of confidence (F=440.26).
+The other two variables i.e. school environment and intelligence each shared a (01%) variance in predicting academic anxiety among the total male sample.
+The contribution of these two variables although very low as compared to study habits is statistically significant.
+Socio-economic status was excluded from the model of prediction in predicting academic anxiety, showing that it did not contribute significantly to predicting academic anxiety of the total male students‟ sample.
+Present results align with the findings reported by Barinder (1985b) that socioeconomic status did not play any role in the case of boys neither on their general anxiety nor their test anxiety but there was a significant difference in general anxiety and test anxiety of very high socio-economic status girls and average socioeconomic status girls.
+The lower the socioeconomic status score of girls the higher their test anxiety.

-The ANOVA Table-6 reveals that the model of prediction in academic anxiety for total male sample explains significant variance due to the regression as can be inferred by the F-ratio (440.26) given in the said Table.
+The ANOVA Table 6 reveals that the model of prediction in academic anxiety for the total male sample explains significant variance due to the regression as can be inferred by the F-ratio (440.26) given in the said Table.
 It means that for the total male sample, these three predictor variables can be used to predict their academic anxiety.
-Moreover, the Table-7 shows that the regression co-efficient (0.10) for one predictor (school environment) was significant and positive indicating that variations due to this predictive variable will cause significant positive change in academic anxiety and the regression co-efficient for other two variables including study habits (-0.82) and intelligence (-0.12) were negative which means variations due to these predictive variable will cause significant negative changes in academic anxiety of male students.
-Negative value of Beta (β) is because of the reverse scoring pattern of academic anxiety scale i.e. lower scores obtained by the candidate indicates less academic anxiety and higher scores means higher academic anxiety.
-It may be concluded that study habits is an important single factor responsible in influencing the academic anxiety among senior secondary school male students.
-One thing is clearer that socio-economic status has no role to play in affecting the academic anxiety in case of male sample.
+Moreover, Table 7 shows that the regression coefficient (0.10) for one predictor (school environment) was significant and positive indicating that variations due to this predictive variable will cause significant positive change in academic anxiety, and the regression coefficient for other two variables including study habits (-0.82) and intelligence (-0.12) was negative which means variations due to this predictive variable will cause significant negative changes in academic anxiety of male students.
+A negative value of Beta (β) is because of the reverse scoring pattern of the academic anxiety scale i.e. lower scores obtained by the candidate indicate less academic anxiety and higher scores mean higher academic anxiety.
+It may be concluded that study habits are an important single factor responsible for influencing academic anxiety among senior secondary school male students.
+One thing is clearer socio-economic status has no role to play in affecting academic anxiety in the case of the male sample.